295: No Such Thing As A 200m Baguette

 The International Herald Tribune reported that a woman testified during a separation hearing that her husband refused to speak to her for days after she questioned whether his ball had really gone through the hoop.

-It feels like there were underlying issues in that relationship, as it does.
+It feels like there were underlying issues in that relationship, doesn't it?

 He was playing chess.